Yijunmaverick/UniversalStyleTransfer/README.md

 th test_wct.lua -contentDir YourContentImageDir -styleDir YourStyleImageDir -alpha YourStyleWeight
 ```

-By default, we perform WCT (whitening and coloring transform) on conv1-5 features.
+By default, we perform the WCT (whitening and coloring transform) on conv1-5 features.
 The "-alpha" serves as the style weight to control the transfer effect.
 Some transfer results and comparisons with existing methods are shown [here](https://drive.google.com/file/d/0B8_MZ8a8aoSed3RrcTBfM1hES3c/view).

 For comparison, we replace the WCT with "Adaptive Instance Normalization", another way of transform proposed in [[Huang et al., ICCV17]](https://arxiv.org/pdf/1703.06868.pdf).